 After my first international travels to Europe and Asia with my family at age 19, my first few jobs as a real “adult”, getting my certification as a yoga instructor, moving from O’ahu to Seattle, finding love, and building a career in sales & tourism, on paper, it would appear that I had it all.
 Yet I felt unsettled.
 I was determined to find the answer to this very question: was I happy?
 I repeated it to myself.
 I danced with the question as if it would unlock a vault filled with butterflies and seahorses and somehow provide the secret answer to all of life’s most challenging and ethereal questions.
 And the conclusion I came to?…

 And who was I kidding, I wasn’t going to accomplish any of that by staying put, continuing to merely gaze longingly at photos on my computer screen and feeling my heart ache looking at a map, just sitting there, its one-dimensional etches and lines mocking me.
 I almost heard it speak to me: Come to me…explore me…the world is waiting…you must go.
 Okay, now I was crazy; was I really listening to an inanimate object?
 Was I really being spoken to by a map?
+Yes, yes I was.
+And the moment I accepted that, I was free.
 I was beyond eager to experience all the contours of the world, and thankfully, my then boyfriend (three months later my Fiance, and now husband), Sasha felt the same way.

 So, in April of 2017, we made the biggest decision of our lives to-date…we left our corporate careers to travel the world without a set date of when we would return.